oaiba/dev/content/en/posts/devlog-1-custom-camera-node-for-top-down-viewport-by-c++.md

 A simple boom-arm camera gets the job done, but it often feels rigid and lifeless.
 For a player to be truly immersed in the game world, the camera needs to feel "alive"—it needs weight, inertia, and to move with a smooth, organic motion.

-Today, we'll dissect a high-end C++ solution to achieve that: creating a custom `UCameraNode` for Unreal Engine's **Camera Framework** (introduced in UE 5.3).
+Today we'll dissect a high-end C++ solution to achieve that: creating a custom `UCameraNode` for Unreal Engine's **Gameplay Camera System**.
 This node will simulate a top-down boom-arm with a sophisticated spring physics system, delivering a camera feel that is both highly professional and easy to customize.

-This isn't the old way of doing things in the Anim Blueprint or Player Controller; this is the modern, Epic-recommended method for building modular camera behaviors.
+> The **Gameplay Camera System** provides an intuitive way for developers and designers to create complex camera behaviors in the editor.
+> This is a general-purpose system that contains one or more camera rigs, along with their behaviors and transitions inside a data asset, unlike the traditional workflow that uses a Blueprint component.
+This data asset can drive the camera behavior during gameplay when ingested by a Blueprint actor or a Blueprint component.

+> To learn more about the system, read the [Gameplay Camera System Overview](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-camera-system-overview) and [Gameplay Camera System Quick Start](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-camera-system-quick-start) documentation of Epic Game.

-#### Download: {{< download filename="CustomCameraNodeTopDown.h" url="/dev-blog/downloads/CustomCameraNodeTopDown.h"/>}}
+#### Download: {{< download filename="_CustomCameraNodeTopDown.h_" url="/dev-blog/downloads/CustomCameraNodeTopDown.h"/>}}

 * * *

-### Part 1: The "What" - What are `UCameraNode` and the Camera Framework?
+### Part 1: The "What" - What are `UCameraNode` and the **Gameplay Camera System**?

+Think of the **Gameplay Camera System** as a stack-based system, designed to be modular, with Camera Assets that can be ingested by one or more Gameplay Camera actors and components.
+This means you can author your camera behavior once, and use it on many actors in your scene.
-Think of the **Camera Framework** as a stack-based system, similar to Post Processing.
-You create a `Camera Stack` asset and add a series of `Camera Nodes` to it.
-Each node performs a specific task (camera shake, changing FOV, following a target) and passes its result to the next node in the stack.
+Each node performs a specific task (camera shake, changing FOV, following a target, ...) and passes its result to the next node in the stack.

 * **`UCameraNode`** (the `.h` file): This is the UObject class that defines the properties and input pins you see in the Editor.
 It's like the "settings" panel.